In our previous lesson we covered a journal entry for accrued income using our sample business, George's Catering.

 This income did eventually result in more cash for the business – as it should.

-Well done for completing our lessons on the journal entries for accrued income and the subsequent receipt of money from a debtor.
+Well done for completing our lessons on the journal entries for accrued income and the subsequent payment by the debtor.

 Click below to see questions and exercises on this same topic from other visitors to this page... (if there is no published solution to the question/exercise, then try and solve it yourself)